dhurlburtusa/shortcuts/json_web_token/json_web_token-notes.md

 )
 ```

+The signature is used to verify the message wasn't changed along the way, and,
+in the case of tokens signed with a private key, it can also verify that the
-The signature is used to verify that the sender of the JWT is who it says it
+sender of the JWT is who it says it is.
-is and to ensure that the message wasn't changed along the way.

 ## Header